-ANSTO released the new AR periodic table where students learn more about its elements through the Augmented Reality technology.
+ANSTO XR released a new AR periodic table where students learn more about its elements through the Augmented Reality technology.
 It reveals a world of protons, neutrons, and electrons and illustrates how useful they are to science and industry when students point their tablets at it.

-This AR Periodic Table could be printed on A3 or A0 papers and displayed in labs or in classrooms where students use their devices with the related App to see new and engaging information about some of the most popular elements; including the arrangement of the atom and information on how the element is used in everyday life.
+Teachers need to simply download the free app, get the students to point their device at the ANSTO periodic poster on a wall (or the pocket poster) and instantly students can see new and engaging information about some of the most popular elements; including the arrangement of the atom and information on how the element is used in everyday life.

 Assessments are displayed full-screen and cannot be minimized